OctopusDeploy/People/Security-Operations/L3-Senior-Cloud-Security-Engineer.md

 <summary>Examples</summary>

 - I sought input from others outside of my team when planning a change with significant impact and acted on that feedback.
-- I helped unblock the delivery pipeline to ensure we could verify the expected behaviour of the changes we made to production.
+- I helped unblock the delivery pipeline to ensure we could verify the expected behavior of the changes we made to production.
-- I analysed metrics to make technical and scope decisions during project planning.
+- I analyzed metrics to make technical and scope decisions during project planning.
 - I defined and led a shaped pitch or RFC from idea to production and ensured that it met security requirements.

 </details>